djthapa22/P1-G5/README.md

 Motor vehicle theft in Minneapolis has been on the rise since 2020 and a slow down is not in sight; over 700 cars were stolen in Minneapolis in January 2023.
 Knowing where this crime occurs frequently is useful when determining if an area is safe to live in or visit.

+Relevant Files:

+CombinedDataR.ipynb: Main Jupyter Notebook for project

+Project1_Group5_Proposal.Docx: initial proposal for group project

+figures folder: Output of figures used for slideshow

+supporting_docs folder: Folder contains group analysis doc and slideshow used for presentation

 <ins>Methodology:</ins>